ZONESTAR3D/Document-and-User-Guide/Mixing_Color/Mixed_MultiColor.md

 |   14       | 0/25/25/50 |      Yellow-Brown  |      R106 G106 B83         |
 |   14       | 0/33/33/34 |      Brown         |      R83  G83  B83         |

-**\*** Extruder color: RGB value of the extruder color is used to set the extruder color in slicint software.
+**\*** Extruder color: RGB value of the extruder color is used to set the extruder color in slicing software.
 ![](./extrudercolor.jpg)

 -	**Gcodes list:**